-Purchase from Macmillan
+Purchase comprhensive curriculum from Macmillan

-Download from CIMER
+Download individual activities from CIMER

 Entering Research Learning Assessment (ERLA)

 The Entering Research Learning Assessment (ERLA) was developed to align with the Entering Research conceptual framework.
 It expands upon the scope of previous undergraduate research assessment tools and includes two surveys, a trainee self-assessment of learning gains and mentor assessment of trainee learning gains.
 The parallel surveys can be used with both undergraduate and graduate trainees to measure learning across the seven areas of trainee development.
 Survey results can be aligned and compared.
-See Butz and Branchaw (in review) for evidence of content validity, internal structure validity (confirmatory factor analysis and factor loadings), convergent validity, and internal consistency of the instruments.
+See Butz and Branchaw (accepted for publication) for evidence of content validity, internal structure validity (confirmatory factor analysis and factor loadings), convergent validity, and internal consistency of the instruments.

 Balster, N. J., Pfund, C., Rediske, R., & Branchaw, J. L. (2010).
 Entering Research: A course that creates community and structure for beginning undergraduate researchers in the STEM disciplines.
 CBE Life Sciences Education 9(2) 108-118.